Hello everyone!

 chown -R seu_usuario:www-data /var/www/seudominio.com.br

-# Create the VirtualHost configuration file
+# Create VirtualHost configuration file

 nano /etc/apache2/sites-available/seudominio.com.br.conf